-Unacceptable attire includes but is not limited to: Items that are ragged, dirty, ripped, ill fitting, yoga pants, etc.
+Unacceptable attire includes but is not limited to: Items that are ragged, dirty, ripped, ill fitting, yoga pants, lingerie as outerwear, etc.

-Tops: tank tops, muscle shirts, and sleeveless shirts must be at least 2 inches in width across the shoulder and have a seam or cuff.
-They are not to be worn in the chapel, classroom or during the lunch hour in the cafeteria.
-Shirts that are cut down at the arms revealing undergarments or bare skin will not be permitted.
+Tops- Tank tops, muscle shirts, and sleeveless shirts must be at least 2 inches in width across the shoulder and have a seam or cuff.
+They are not to be worn in the chapel, classroom, or the cafeteria.
+Shirts that are cut down at the arms revealing undergarments or bare skin, will not be permitted.
 Racerback tank tops will not be permitted.